Utkarsh1244p/Ringerike-Museum/README.md

 4. Commit your changes (git commit -am 'Add new feature').
 5. Push to the branch (git push origin feature/your-feature).
 6. Create a new Pull Request.
+7. Wait for my response or continue improving on our website

 ## Folder Structure